fclubb/fclubb.github.io/_pages/about.md

 I'm currently interested in recruiting for PhD and post-doctoral positions in tectonic geomorphology, fluvial geomorphology, geohazards, and topographic analysis.
 Please get in touch with ideas for potential projects and we can discuss funding opportunities.

-### Open postdoctoral positions

-We are currently hiring for a 2-year post-doctoral research associate associated by the NERC and Indian Ministry of Earth Sciences-funded project _"Dynamic Risks for Cascading Himalayan Hazards"_.
-The PDRA will be focused on quantitative geomorphology and will work on cascading landslide and flood hazards in the Garhwal Himalaya, India.
-For more details and to apply, please see the job description [here](https://durham.taleo.net/careersection/du_ext/jobdetail.ftl?job=24000714&tz=GMT%2B01%3A00&tzname=Europe%2FLondon). **Closing date: 20th June 2024**

 ### Post-doctoral fellowships